datum-cloud/infra-provider-gcp/README.md

 # Datum GCP Infrastructure Provider

+> [!CAUTION]
+> This operator is currently in a POC phase.
+The POC integration branch will
+> be orphaned and separate PRs opened for discrete components (APIs, controllers,
+> etc) as they mature.

 This provider interprets workload related entities and provisions resources to satisfy workload requirements in GCP.